amanluthra001/ALGORITHM-AND-PROBLEM-SOLVING-LAB/README.md

-# ALGORITHM-AND-PROBLEM-SOLVING-LAB
+# ALGORITHMS AND PROBLEM SOLVING
-This includes all questions with solution of the Course Algorithms and Problem Solving
+This includes all questions with solutions of the Course Algorithms and Problem Solving